-Prior to the movie, a book was written by Curtis Richards, and reveals more of the story behind Michael's rage.
+Prior to the movie, a book was written by Curtis Richards, and reveals more of the story behind Michael Myers' rage, thoughts and motives.
 However, the book is very rare.

-(at around 26 mins) Inside Laurie's bedroom there is a poster of a painting by James Ensor (1860-1949).
+Inside Laurie Strode's bedroom there is a poster of a painting by James Ensor (1860-1949).
 Ensor was a Belgian expressionist painter who used to portray human figures wearing grotesque masks.

 Jamie Lee Curtis' first feature film.
 She was paid a reported $8,000 for her efforts.

 The scene where The Shape seems to appear out of the darkness behind Laurie was accomplished by using a simple dimmer switch on the light that slowly illuminated the mask.

 Donald Pleasence did all of his scenes in only five days of shooting.
 The total duration of his scenes is just over 18 minutes.